 "Yeah," Finn agreed, slinging an arm around her waist, "we just need each other."

 "Of course, of course you do," Hiram chimed in, rushing to Rachel's other side with a fake smile, "but you know, you're not wrong, Rachelah.
-You should have all of your friends and family here for your big day, and there's no reason we can't wait for…Quinn, is it?" he glanced at Kurt for confirmation.
-Kurt nodded mutely, wondering why the man couldn't just say no to his daughter and be done with this travesty.
+You should have all of your friends and family here for your big day, and there's no reason we can't wait for…Quinn, is it?"
+He glanced at Kurt for confirmation, and Kurt nodded mutely, wondering why the man couldn't just say no to his daughter and be done with this travesty.
 "Hmm, that's odd," Hiram murmured as he eyed Finn with a thoughtful frown, "you two with the rhyming names, but no matter.
 We'll just wait."

 "We can't.
 We'll miss our slot," Finn petulantly repeated.